Monolith to Microservices: Representing Application Software through Heterogeneous Graph Neural Network: Introduction

 \section{Introduction}

 Monolith architecture is the traditional unified model for designing software applications.
-Since it encapsulates multiple business functions or components into a single deployable unit, it is easy for developers to violate the modularity principle and still deliver fully functional applications.
-But such applications become difficult to understand and hard to maintain as they age because it increases complexity in understanding the application code and predicting change impact \cite{kuryazov2020towards}.

-Microservices \cite{fowler,thones2015microservices} are seen as an alternative.
-It aims to realize the software application as a package of small services where each service is responsible for a single functionality.
+It encapsulates multiple business functions into a single deployable unit.
+But such applications become difficult to understand and hard to maintain as they age, as developers find it difficult to predict the change impact \cite{kuryazov2020towards}.
+Therefore, microservice \cite{fowler,thones2015microservices} architectures are seen as an alternative.
+It aims to represent the application as a set of small services where each service is responsible for a single functionality.
 It brings multiple benefits like efficient team structuring, independence in development \& deployment, enables flexible scaling and less restriction on technology or programming language preference.
-Figure \ref{fig:m2m_intro} shows the significant differences between the two architectural styles for a sample e-commerce software.
-But monoliths are prevalent in the market and are actively used by many customers.
-Migrating from monolith to microservices is a labour intensive task.
+But migrating from monolith to microservices is a labour intensive task.
 It often involves domain experts, microservices architects and monolith developers working in tandem to analyze the application from multiple views and identify the components of monolith applications that can be turned into a cohesive, granular service.
-They also need to work with constraints like the exact number of microservices to be exposed and components that should definitely be part of each microservices.
+They also need to work with constraints like the exact number of microservices to be exposed and components that should definitely be part of a particular microservice.